liberu-accounting/.github/profile/README.md

 ### Description
-Liberu Accounting is an advanced and comprehensive accounting software solution currently in development, poised to revolutionize the way businesses manage their financial operations.
+Liberu Accounting is an advanced and comprehensive accounting software solution currently in development using Laravel 10, PHP 8.2, Nuxt 3, Vue 3, Vuetify and TypeScript, poised to revolutionize the way businesses manage their financial operations.
 This state-of-the-art software is designed to meet the diverse needs of businesses across various industries, providing a seamless and efficient accounting experience.

 Key Features: